MiaadTeam/lesan/README.md

 });
 ```

-the last thing we need is just run the web server :
+the last thing we need is just to run the web server :

 ```typescript
 coreApp.runServer({ port: 8080, typeGeneration: true, playground: false });
 ```

-when `typeGeneration` is set to `true` it's create a `declarations` folder with some typescript type we need in project.
+when `typeGeneration` is set to `true` it creates a `declarations` folder with some typescript type we need in the project.

-now run the in termial with :
+now run this command in the terminal :

 ```bash
 deno rum -A mod.ts
 ```

-that's all now we can send a `POST` https request to `http://localhost:8080/lesan` whit this `JSON` in body to get data :
+that's all now we can send a `POST` HTTP request to `http://localhost:8080/lesan` whit this `JSON` in the body to get data :

 ```JSON
 {